 Sparking new thinking to lead to action

-Spark Initiatives are developed by Optum® and bring together leaders in government, nonprofit and private sectors.
-The idea is to spark new thinking on major health and human services issues in the U.S.
+Spark Initiatives bring together leaders in government, nonprofit and private sectors.
+Developed by Optum®, the idea is to spark new thinking on major health and human services issues in the United States.

 to better serve people with disabilities